[Last Updated: Feb 24, 2021]

 This report lists questions and answers on environmental sampling during a legionellosis outbreak, clinical aspects of an outbreak investigation, infection prevention and control and public health management.

-This one-page fact sheet provides specific guidance to vendors at temporary events to reduce the risk of Legionella exposure from displays of hot tubs, displays using outdoor misters or spray cooling equipment and displays with fountains, small water features or display products with water spray.
+This fact sheet provides guidance for vendors at temporary events to reduce the risk of Legionella exposure from displays of hot tubs, cooling equipment (e.g., misters), decorative water features or plumbing fixtures (e.g., shower heads).

 - Legionella outbreak investigation and control (BC Centre for Disease Control, 2018)